 I was prepared for it and held my own.
-Vut I could see several people’s eyes pop when the pushing started.
+But I saw several people’s eyes pop when the pushing started.
 Luckily for the polite people at the back, a second bus pulled up to help take all the crowd.
 I could not imagine how bad this scene was during the summer busy season!

 San Marino On The Hill

 We still managed to get a seat on the upper level.
 As we left Rimini, we saw San Marino as it got closer up on the hill.
 As the bus went up the switchback road, San Marino popped in and out of camera range.
 We passed the lower parking lot with the cable car to the top.
 And stopped in the last parking lot beside the little train tour.
 David scoffed at taking that easy way up!

 On the lower levels as we walked into the old town, we found an interesting display of statues.
 While the screaming commemorative statue was disturbing, the other statues offered more classic female images.
 It was a kinda odd entryway to the old town.